 On April 13, 1924, Bishop Nilan blessed the new church.
 By in the spring of 1927 work begun on the rectory which was completed in November that same year.
 In 1935, Father Lynch was responsible for the construction of the church hall (which now accommodates many church functions to include our annual Italian Feast of Our Lady Of Mount Carmel which began in 1938.

 In 1939, plans were drawn up for a large lombard-romanesque style church with a seating capacity for 800 people.
 Work began on January 8, 1940.
 On July 14, 1940, the Most Reverend Henry O’Brien, Auxiliary Bishop Of Hartford, presided at the cornerstone ceremony.
 Remarkably on December 8th of that same year the complete edifice was blessed by Bishop Henry J. O’Brien and a dedication mass was celebrated by Reverend Patrick W. Flynn.

-Mount Carmel celebrated its silver anniversary on Sunday, July 16, 1948 and on that day, the parish conducted a “burning-of-the-mortgage” ceremony at the altar rail, officially liquidating its $215,000 debt.
+Our Lady of Mount Carmel celebrated its silver anniversary on Sunday, July 16, 1948 and on that day, the parish conducted a “burning-of-the-mortgage” ceremony at the altar rail, officially liquidating its $215,000 debt.

 On September 8, 1957, Our Lady Of Mount Carmel Catholic School was dedicated after receiving $315,000 from the parish members and friends to erect the building.

 Fr.
 Flynn received the title of Right Reverend Monsignor in 1960, and after 31 years of his leadership he retired in 1967.
 Several priests have been assigned to Our Lady Of Mount Carmel since 1967 and the parish is privileged to have Fr.
 Frederick Aniello leading its parishioners on their spiritual journey.